The Mill

 We are now speculating if the mill’s power source might eventually have been changed from steam to electricity.
 NB The above c1951 photograph shows no signs of a chimney, whilst the dark shape on the right side of a small brick building in the yard might well be a generator.
 Does anyone have any information?

-A more detailed history of the Wreningham mill can be found at the Norfolk Mills website.
+A more detailed history of the Wreningham mill can be found on the Norfolk Mills website.
 Anyone wanting a deeper technical understanding of how windmills work might like to take a look here.
 It’s a lot more complicated than you might expect.

 Milling came to an end in 1964/65.
-In due course, the steam mill was re-purposed to become a builders merchant.
+In due course, the steam mill was re-purposed to become a builders’ merchant.
 Information about the transition is given below.

 The Aldridge Haulage Business

-In more modern times, after Hethel airfield fell into disuse, much of the airfield’s concrete was broken up and re-used for the A11 dual carriageway construction around Wymondham.
+In more modern times, after the Hethel airfield fell into disuse, much of the airfield’s concrete was broken up and re-used for the A11 dual carriageway construction around Wymondham.
 Most recently, the dual carriageway has been dug up and had its rubble recycled.
 Is it possible the original base of Wreningham’s windmill might now be in its third or fourth application?

-William Ashby founded a business in 1825 as a barge owner and carrier of builders materials.
-The company later started a cement works in Greenwich in 1870 although this was abandoned in 1925 when the company became a full time builders merchants.
+‘William Ashby founded a business in 1825 as a barge owner and carrier of building materials.
+The company later started a cement works in Greenwich in 1870 although this was abandoned in 1925 when the company became a full-time builders merchants.
 It moved to Victoria at the beginning of the twentieth century, to London Road Norbury in 1939 and to Manor Road, South Norwood in 1972 where new premises were built adjoining the railway.
 During the 1960s they expanded to set up branch offices at Orpington etc ……….., They also took over two subsidiary companies in Norfolk (Aldridges and Bardwell and Sons).

-William Ashby and Sons were themselves taken over by Readymix Concrete in 1979.”
+William Ashby and Sons were themselves taken over by Readymix Concrete in 1979.’

 A modern comment about the windmill

-We would suggest that Wreningham’s windmill was not optimally located to catch “the right kind” of wind; however, 200 years ago, not many would have understood this.
+We would suggest that Wreningham’s windmill was not optimally located to catch the right kind of wind; however, 200 years ago, not many would have understood this.

 High Common would have been a far better location – or even further up the hill near the Bird in Hand, but still keeping clear of other buildings and trees.
-As things were, the potential to “find suitable wind” for long enough periods, in its Mill Lane location, must have been limited.
+As things were, the potential to find suitable wind for long enough periods, in its Mill Lane location, must have been limited.

 Mill Cottage which had been constructed directly to the south west of the mill, may have increased this problem.
 It was directly in the line of any south west prevailing wind – increasing the periods when the sails would have been exposed to higher levels of turbulent air; again, making it more difficult for the sails to extract useful levels of energy.

-In the early 1900s, when a fully steam powered mill changed the operation to running from 100% reliable energy, all those “unreliable wind” constraints would have disappeared – and that is consistent with the outcome.
+In the early 1900s, when a fully steam-powered mill changed the operation to running from 100% reliable energy, all those unreliable wind constraints would have disappeared – and that is consistent with the outcome.
 The steam mill was said to have been a great success.

-In the recent past, at the opposite end of Mill Lane, a small wind-turbine was erected on a mast outside Wreningham village hall to help meet the hall’s electrical requirement.
+In the recent past, at the opposite end of Mill Lane, a small wind turbine was erected on a mast outside Wreningham village hall to help meet the hall’s electrical requirement.
 Unfortunately, the limitations of the local terrain and the adjacent tall trees created turbulent air around its blades.
 The result was that very little electrical energy was produced.
-(The tall mast on which it was mounted would probably have needed to be twice the height – or more, for it to have been successful.)
+(The tall mast on which it was mounted would probably have needed to be twice the height – or more – for it to have been successful.)
 After this failure, the wind turbine was removed.
 It’s always important to understand our history to ensure we don’t repeat old mistakes.